 Figure 1 and Figure 2 show representations that apply to all part numbers listed in Table 2.
-Although the part numbers in the table are different, the module functionality and the structure are the same for all 4769-001 with the part numbers listed in Table 2.
-The physical form of the 4769-001 PCle module is depicted in Figure 1.
+Although the part numbers in the table are different, the module functionality and the structure are the same.
+The physical form of the 4770-001 PCIe module is depicted in Figure 1.
 The red outline in the picture depicts the physical cryptographic boundary.
 The module is comprised of two (2) electrical component cards with one used as a battery holder and the second one being the main functional component of the Module.
-The module relies on a host system that supplies a PCle interface for input/output communication.
+The module relies on a host system that supplies a PCIe interface for input/output communication.